KubiV/Safari-New-Window/README.md

 By clicking this app, created using Apple Script Editor, you automatically open new Safari window.
 Great in combination with Siri Shortcuts, where you can make app open using a keyboard shortcut.

+App is using this siple code:
+'''
+tell application "Safari"
+	make new document
+	activate
+end tell

+'''